KingdomCarla/Blackjackval/README.md

 # Blackjackval
+Free ymap + xml to remove a few things.
-Free xml map for redm made for ricx blackjack.
+map for redm made for ricx blackjack.